ttutisani/CouchDBClient/README.md

 }
 ```

-Get document by ID (can get as JObject or your own custom type through generics as well):
+Get document JSON string by ID (can get as JObject or your own custom type through generics as well):
 ``` C#
 using (var server = new CouchDBServer("http://localhost:5984"))
 {